 Jing He seemed surprised.
 “Not?
 Well, there aren’t many of them.
 They are even too few to call them a race of their own.
 Moreover … fallen gods aren’t like us.
 They were gods in the beginning but then something happened that …” He paused and silently rubbed the cup in his hands.
 “I guess it’s not wrong to say they lost their minds.
 The reason for that can be anything.
-In Xing’s case, it was probably his loneliness.
-He had no family or friends just his husband and then it seemed like he would lose him, too.
+In Xing’s case, it might have been his loneliness.
+He had no family or friends just his husband and then it seemed like he would lose him as well.
 He couldn’t take it any longer and these thoughts, this fear of his …”

 Jing He lowered the cup in his hands and just looked at him.
 Qiu Ling wasn’t sure if he saw it right but … it seemed as if something had changed between them just then?
 Before he could be sure, Jing He had already looked down.

-“I think so, too.
+“I think so as well.
 Unfortunately, Xing was too weak to fight for this love of his.
-It wasn’t that bad, though.
-Some gods descend into a killing frenzy after they are fallen and slaughter whoever stands in their way.
+Considering the circumstances, it didn’t end that badly.
+Some gods descend into a killing frenzy after they have fallen and slaughter whoever stands in their way.
 Xing … he just vanished.
 He fled immediately after he had fallen.”

 “He probably didn’t want his husband to know … Mn, then how did the gods know that he fell?
 Did Tian search for him and still find him in the end?”